Foam rolling is a form of self-massage for your muscles. It helps you recover from strenuous exercise and keeps your tissues mobile and healthy.

 Foam rolling after exercise has also been shown to improve strength and power performance.

 Using a foam roller during warm-up can improve flexibility.
 “Flexibility is important in athletes, as it can not only improve muscle performance, but it can also help decrease the risk of injury,” says Tanaka.
+Additionally, studies suggest pre-workout foam rolling can potentially improve short-term flexibility.

 Foam rollers are relatively cheap, ranging from $10 to $35 and up, depending on the size and type of material.
 Although foam rollers can’t completely replace the effects of getting a professional massage, substituting foam rolling for some of your massage sessions could save you money.